About this talk

 When she co-founded the online clothing retailer ModCloth, Susan Gregg Koger had never worked in retail and had no connections with the fashion industry.
 She had no experience that helped her write a business plan or how to source inventory for her site.
 But being a “rookie” turned out to be asset as she built her company without the constraints of tradition or routine.
-Since founding the company in college, Koger and her team have innovated in the online retail world with unconventional tactics like asking her customers to select what dresses to stock, and using user photos on product pages — all thanks to not knowing the “right” way to do things.
+Since founding the company in college, Koger and her team have innovated in the online retail world, all thanks to not knowing the “right” way to do things.

-“Approaching a problem from a rookie point of view enables you to innovate just because you don’t how its usually done,” she says.
-The result?
-The company now is located in three cities and boasts over $100 million in sales.
-Not bad for a newbie.
+“Approaching a problem from a rookie point of view enables you to innovate just because you don’t how it’s usually done,” she says.

 This is like such a cool and inspirational conference.
 And to be surrounded by so many amazing people, it’s definitely an honor.
 So thanks for having me.
 I’m Susan Gregg Koger.
 I’m the co-founder and chief creative officer of ModCloth.
 For those of you who maybe don’t wear dresses every day and don’t know who we are, we are an online-only retailer of women’s fashion and decor.
 This is just a screen shot of our desktop homepage today.
 And I think that our customers would say that we have some of the coolest product that you can find anywhere on the web.